 Our issues are primarily economic, our priorities the people who are one broken-down car from economic catastrophe, who don’t have a private school option, who are watching their hometowns wither, their healthcare grow more expensive and complicated, and who feel invisible in our current big-money politics.

 The candidates we support are deeply connected to and representative of their districts, have first-person experience with the problems faced by mid-income and working-class families, and are from walks of life not well represented in Congress.
 They are waging passionate, energetic campaigns to convince people to return to the progressivism that made America great in the first place.

-We’re working to win back the trust of voters who feel abandoned by the party’s attachment to Wall Street and who are deeply concerned about their family’s economic future.
-That’s why the People’s House Project will incubate and accelerate candidates who offer an alternative vision based on working class solidarity and respect for the dignity of every American.
+We’re working to win back the trust of voters who feel abandoned by both parties' attachment to Wall Street, the donor class, and issues that mean little in people's day-to-day lives.
+That’s why the People’s House Project incubates and accelerates candidates offering an alternative vision based on working class solidarity and respect for the dignity of every American.